+Depending on the machine's equipment, the control set has a different design.
 The operating elements are in touch-control design (key buttons), in latch-in design (toggle switches) or in control-dial design:

 - In touch-control design for folding, swivelling or sliding movable machine parts, e. g. dosage gate, hydraulic counter-cutters, supporting leg etc. - The function is only carried out if the operating element is actuated and held.
-If the operating element is released, it returns to its neutral position and the action is stopped. - In latch-in design for movements requiring continuous action for constant loads e. g. hydraulic motors. - In control-dial design for setting the actuating speed of the hydraulic functions in 10 steps (e.g. conveyor speed for crossover conveyor / discharge conveyor).
+If the operating element is released, it returns to its neutral position and the movement is stopped. - In latch-in design for movements requiring continuous action for constant loads e. g. hydraulic motors. - In control-dial design for setting the actuating speed of the hydraulic functions in 10 steps (e.g. conveyor speed for crossover conveyor, discharge conveyor).